-- 7.3 There are 5 Sites of Special Scientific Interest (SSSIs) within the District boundary. - 7.4 Designated in 1982, the Hills and Holes and Sookholme Brook, Warsop SSSI is located in the north of the District, just west of Market Warsop.
+- 7.2.3 There are 5 Sites of Special Scientific Interest (SSSIs) within the District boundary. - Designated in 1982, the Hills and Holes and Sookholme Brook, Warsop SSSI is located in the north of the District, just west of Market Warsop.
 The site contains some of the finest remaining limestone and base-rich flush plant communities in Nottinghamshire and is of Regional importance.
-The majority of the 30ha site is considered to be in an 'unfavourable recovering' condition; however, 11.05% of the site is considered to be in an 'unfavourable no change' condition.86 - 7.5 The Sherwood Forest Golf Course SSSI is located east of the Mansfield urban area and was designated in 1987.
+The majority of the 30ha site is considered to be in an 'unfavourable recovering' condition; however, 11.05% of the site is considered to be in an 'unfavourable no change' condition.86 - 7.2.5 The Sherwood Forest Golf Course SSSI is located east of the Mansfield urban area and was designated in 1987.
 The site contains one of the largest blocks of lowland heathland in the County, representing a substantial example of a nationally rare habitat type which was formerly extensive in this part of Nottinghamshire and supports a number of uncommon plants and animals.
-The whole of the 62.56 ha site is considered to be in an 'unfavourable recovering' condition. - 7.6 Strawberry Hill Heaths SSSI is also located east of the Mansfield urban area, just south of Sherwood Forest Golf Course, and was designated in 1989.
+The whole of the 62.56 ha site is considered to be in an 'unfavourable recovering' condition. - 7.2.6 Strawberry Hill Heaths SSSI is also located east of the Mansfield urban area, just south of Sherwood Forest Golf Course, and was designated in 1989.
 The site comprises two areas of heath an important remaining part of the formerly extensive dry acid heathland of Central Nottinghamshire, and the Lowland heathland is a nationally rare habitat.
-The whole of the 31.52 ha site is considered to be in an 'unfavourable recovering' condition. - 7.7 Rainworth Lakes SSSI is located along the southern boundary of the District and was designated in 1982.
+The whole of the 31.52 ha site is considered to be in an 'unfavourable recovering' condition. - 7.2.7 Rainworth Lakes SSSI is located along the southern boundary of the District and was designated in 1982.
 The site contains some of the best examples of base-poor marsh and open water plant communities remaining in Nottinghamshire and is of Regional importance.
-The whole of the 14.16 ha site is considered to be in an 'unfavourable no change' condition. - 7.8 Pleasley Vale Railway SSSI is located in the north-west of the District, just north of Mansfield Woodhouse, and was designated in 1983.
+The whole of the 14.16 ha site is considered to be in an 'unfavourable no change' condition. - 7.2.8 Pleasley Vale Railway SSSI is located in the north-west of the District, just north of Mansfield Woodhouse, and was designated in 1983.
 The site contains some of the best remaining calcareous grassland developed on soils derived from the Magnesian Limestone in Nottinghamshire, and is representative of grassland developed on soft limestones in Central and Eastern England.
 Also represented are examples of calcareous woodland and scrub, and limestone crags and fissures.
-The majority of the 3.54 ha site is considered to be in an 'unfavourable no change' condition; however, 13.71% of the site (0.49ha) is considered to be in an 'unfavourable recovering' condition. - 7.9 Just adjacent to the north eastern boundary of the District lies Sherwood Forest National Nature Reserve.
-The woodland area is dominated by native oaks and other native trees such as silver birch, rowan, holly and hawthorn.
-The reserve contains more than a thousand ancient oaks, most of which are known to be more than 500 years old.
+The majority of the 3.54 ha site is considered to be in an 'unfavourable no change' condition; however, 13.71% of the site (0.49ha) is considered to be in an 'unfavourable recovering' condition. - 7.2.9 Just adjacent to the north eastern boundary of the District lies Sherwood Forest National Nature Reserve.